Development trends that began to emerge in 2012 are picking up steam. Here's a look at the must-know technologies for the year ahead.

 Software development had a few years of relative calm.
 But now the rollercoaster is back on track and it's picking up speed, as HTML5 gains a foothold and Windows 8 threatens to significantly change the Windows development landscape.
 If you want to stay ahead of the curve, you should consider learning at least a few of these 10 software development skills.

 1: Mobile development

 If you don't think it is worth your time to learn mobile development, think again.
-Global shipments of Android phones in 2011 are almost equal to PC sales.
+According to a recent Gartner report, Android mobile device sales outstripped PC shipments in the third quarter of 2012.
 Add in the other big-name mobile devices (iPhones, iPads, and even the "dying" RIM devices), and what you see is that mobile devices now dwarf PCs in sales.
 What does this mean?
 If you make your living from software that can run only on a PC (which includes Web sites that don't work or are hard to use on mobile devices), now is the time to learn mobile development.